 The principal risks of investing in the Calamos High Income Opportunities Fund include: high yield risk consisting of increased credit and liquidity risks, convertible securities risk consisting of the potential for a decline in value during periods of rising interest rates and the risk of the borrower to miss payments, synthetic convertible instruments risk, interest rate risk, credit risk, liquidity risk, portfolio selection risk and foreign securities risk.
 The Fund’s fixed income securities are subject to interest rate risk.
 If rates increase, the value of the Fund’s investments generally declines.
 Owning a bond fund is not the same as directly owning fixed income securities.
 If the market moves, losses will occur instantaneously, and there will be no ability to hold a bond to maturity.

 Indexes are unmanaged, do not include fees or expenses and are not available for direct investment.
-The U.S. Dollar Index measures the value of the U.S. dollar relative to a basket of foreign currencies, including Euro Area, Canada, Japan, United Kingdom, Switzerland, Australia, and Sweden.
-The S&P 500 Index is considered generally representative of the U.S. equity market and is market cap weighted.
+The US Dollar Index measures the value of the US dollar relative to a basket of foreign currencies, including Euro Area, Canada, Japan, United Kingdom, Switzerland, Australia, and Sweden.
+The S&P 500 Index is considered generally representative of the US equity market and is market cap weighted.
 The MSCI All Country World Index represents the performance of global equities.
-The MSCI All Country World ex U.S. Index represents the performance of global equities, excluding the U.S. The MSCI Emerging Markets Index is a measure of the performance of emerging market equities.
-The ICE BofA U.S. High Yield Index is an unmanaged index of U.S. high yield debt securities.
-The ICE BofA All U.S. Convertible Index (VXA0) is a measure of the U.S. convertible market.
-The Refinitiv Global Convertible Bond Index measures the performance of the global convertible market.
-Oil is represented by current pipeline export quality Brent blend.
-The Bloomberg Barclays U.S. Aggregate Bond Index is a broad based benchmarks of the U.S. investment grade and global investment grade bond market, respectively.
+The MSCI All Country World ex USA Index represents the performance of global equities, excluding the US.
+The MSCI Emerging Markets Index is a measure of the performance of emerging market equities.
+The ICE BofA US High Yield Index is an unmanaged index of US high yield debt securities.
+The ICE BofA All US Convertible Index (VXA0) is a measure of the US convertible market.
+The Refinitiv Global Convertible Bond Index measures the performance of the global convertible market Oil is represented by current pipeline export quality Brent blend.
+The Bloomberg US Aggregate Bond Index is a broad based benchmarks of the U.S. investment grade and global investment grade bond market, respectively.
 They include Treasury, government related, corporate and securitized fixed-rate bonds.
-The Russell 2000 Index is a measure of U.S. small cap performance.
-The Russell 1000 Index is a measure of U.S. large cap performance.
-The Russell 3000 Index measures the performance of 3,000 publicly held US companies based on total market capitalization, which represents approximately 98% of the investable U.S. equity market.
+The Russell 2000 Index is a measure of US small cap performance.
+The Russell 1000 Index is a measure of US large cap performance.
+The Russell 3000 Index measures the performance of 3,000 publicly held US companies based on total market capitalization, which represents approximately 98% of the investable US equity market.
 The Russell 3000 Growth Index is representative of those Russell 3000 Index companies with higher price-to-book ratios and higher forecasted growth values.
 The Russell 3000 Value Index is representative of those Russell 3000 Index companies with lower price-to-book ratios and lower forecasted growth values.
 The MSCI Japan Index is designed to measure the performance of the large and mid cap segments of the Japanese market.

 ICE Data: Source ICE Data Indices, LLC, used with permission.
 ICE permits use of the ICE BofA indices and related data on an `as is’ basis, makes no warranties regarding same, does not guarantee the suitability, quality, accuracy, timeliness, and/or completeness of the ICE BofA Indices or data included in, related to, or derived therefrom, assumes no liability in connection with the use of the foregoing and does not sponsor, endorse or recommend Calamos Advisors LLC or any of its products or services.